Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 Does a family VPN slow down internet speed?

-Yes — all VPNs add some overhead, but in 2026 it's much less of an issue than it used to be.
+Yes — all VPNs add some overhead, but in 2026 that's much less of an issue than it used to be.
 WireGuard-based VPNs (Surfshark, CyberGhost, PIA, IPVanish, Atlas) typically see only a 5-15% speed reduction on fast connections, which is imperceptible for streaming, browsing, and video calls.
 On slower connections, the impact is more noticeable.
-Norton VPN (no WireGuard) and TunnelBear showed higher overhead in testing — closer to 20-30% on average — so keep that in mind if your home internet is already borderline.
+Norton VPN (no WireGuard) and TunnelBear showed higher overhead in testing — closer to 20-30% on average — so keep that in mind if your home internet is already struggling.

 Which VPN is easiest for kids to actually use themselves?